eclipse/microprofile-service-mesh-service-a/README.md

 ## Package and run the service

 The pom is designed to contain application server profiles with which you can test and run the service.
-Currently the *liberty* profile is provided.
+Currently the *liberty* and
+*thorntail* profile is provided.

 ## Open Liberty